Getting Started

 Loaner Hotspots and Internet Service Provider (ISP) Supplement Program

-Families who meet the requirements listed below are eligible to receive either a hotspot or an ISP supplement checks to help off-set the cost of internet service for their student(s).
+Families who meet the requirements listed below are eligible to receive either a hotspot or ISP supplement checks to help off-set the cost of internet service for their student(s).
 It is at the sole discretion of the school which type of internet assistance is provided to families with a financial need.

 The requirements for receiving a hotspot or an ISP supplement are: